Command line basics

 touch ~/Downloads/textfiles/{A..Z}{1..10}.txtAnother useful shell expansion is *.
 For example, if I needed to display the contents of each of the file we just created I could run

 Removing files on the command line can be done with the rm command.
 Unlike when using a GUI, when you remove files on the command line you cannot get them back so use rm wisely.
-To remove one of the empty files I just created I can use
+To remove one of the empty files that we just created we can use:

-rm ~/Downloads/textfiles/A1.txtIf I want to remove the entire “textfiles” directory I can use the -r, or recursive flag with rm.
+rm ~/Downloads/textfiles/A1.txtIf I want to remove the entire “textfiles” directory I need to use the -r, or recursive flag with rm.

 rm -r ~/Downloads/textfilesBe careful when using rm.
 A simple space can mean removing entire file systems by mistake!